Getting on the Housing Register

 Find out what social housing is, who is eligible and how to apply for the housing register.

-• Generally offers lower costs for rent and is therefore more affordable.
+• Generally offers lower costs for rent and is more affordable.

-• Instead of having a private landlord, you will pay rent to the council or a housing association.
+• You will pay rent to the council or a housing association.

-• It can be a more suitable option for people on lower incomes, with disabilities or any other vulnerabilities.
+• It can be a better option for people:

 • You will have to be at least 18 years old.
 But a minor can apply for a joint tenancy with another adult.